 - Worms are like flexible springs. 🪀

-18. Worms are like earth’s little healers
+18. Worms are like Earth’s little healers

 Meaning: Refers to how worms help improve the soil by aerating and enriching it.